cartax/jquery-geography/README.md

 ```

+## Browser Support
+IE9+, Edge, Chrome, Firefox, Opera, Safari

 ## Changelog
 Please see [CHANGELOG](CHANGELOG) for more information what has changed recently.

 ## License